This is what really happens after the college drop-offMarlene Kern Fischer

 Some families don’t stray far from the dorm or apartment.
 Wendy and her daughter order in pizza, watch movies and catch up on life side by side on Daria’s bed.

 Head to a mountain, river or ocean for a hike, stroll or scenic photo op.
-At my son’s school in San Diego, all we have to do is cross the street to drop down into a state park with a pristine beach.
+At my son’s undergraduate campus in San Diego, all we had to do was cross the street to drop down into a state park with a pristine beach.
 Dan and Laurie camp near a reservoir when they visit their son and daughter at Colorado State University.
 “We hang out with the kids in their environment and then they come back to the campsite with us and it feels like a family camping trip.”

 Campus visits are a great time to meet your student’s roommate(s) and other new friends.
 Kirsten said: “We made it a priority to take our daughter out to lunch or dinner with all of her friends.
 We got to know them and put a face to the names that were so important to her.
 When one of our daughters recently married, we again took everyone out to lunch after the big day.
 Not only did all of these young adults thank us, one of them even toasted us at the rehearsal dinner!"